A removability theorem for Sobolev functions and detour sets: Sobolev function estimates

-The implicit constant depends only on $\alpha,c,p,n$. \end{prop} \begin{proof} Consider the concatenation $\gamma$ of two quasihyperbolic geodesics: one from $x_0$ to $x$, and one from $x_0$ to $y$.
+The implicit constant depends only on $\alpha,c,p,n$. \end{prop} \begin{proof} Let $x_0$ be the basepoint of the H\"older domain $D$.
+Consider the concatenation $\gamma$ of two quasihyperbolic geodesics: one from $x_0$ to $x$, and one from $x_0$ to $y$.
 These exist by Lemma \ref{Geodesics to boundary}.
 The Whitney cubes intersecting $\gamma$ contain a bi-infinite chain of adjacent cubes $\{Q_i\}_{i\in \Z} \subset W(D)$, such that $Q_i\to x$ as $i\to -\infty$ and $Q_i\to y$ as $i\to\infty$.
 By continuity, Lemma \ref{Sobolev Neighbor cubes}, and H\"older's inequality, we have

 By H\"older's inequality, the latter is bounded above by

 We bound the last sum trivially by $\left(\int_D |\nabla f|^p \right)^{1/p}$.
 For the first sum we observe that $\beta\coloneqq (1-n/p)p' >0$ and then using Lemma \ref{Holder length estimate} we obtain the bound $\diam(D)^{1-n/p}$.
 These two terms, combined, yield the result. \end{proof}